fienen/reedsy-editor-customizations/README.md

 1. Detects if there is a previous theme preference and sets it at initialization
 2. Uses a MutationObserver to maintain the theme preference (in case navigation or other Reedsy behavior tries to reset it)
 3. Removes purely premium feature buttons, promotional panels, and ad banners after the page loads
+4. Runs a script 5 seconds after a pause in typing to calculate most used words

 ## License